vasilesirbu1957/newrepo/README.md

 canvas_texture_Greetings.html - shows three rotating cubes with different canvas textures inside an outer cube with 6 images-textures

 outer_cubic_greetings.html - shows three rotating tori (one torus, three tori) with reflective surfaces inside an outer cube with 6 images-textures

+video_texture.html - shows three rotating cubes with the same video texture on each face.